Dinmore, Queensland: Geography

 Dinmore is situated in the crossroads area of, and is basically bordered by, the Ipswich Motorway, the Cunningham Highway, and the Warrego Highway.
 Brisbane Road, the main street leading to the nearby historical centre of Ipswich, runs through the middle of Dinmore.
-Many of the locals call Dinmore the gateway to the city because it is at the entrance way to Ipswich, as well as being the entrance to Brisbane from the west.
-Brisbane road, in Dinmore, has a few shops and restaurants, with main shopping areas in nearby Booval and Redbank.
-Dinmore is only minutes from the city but still has the feel of a rural suburb, with parks and green spaces throughout.
+Many of the locals call Dinmore, "The Gateway to the City," because it is at the entranceway to Ipswich, as well as being the entrance to Brisbane, from the West.
+Brisbane Road, in Dinmore, has a few shops and restaurants, with main shopping areas in nearby Booval and Redbank.
+Dinmore is only minutes from the city, but still has the feel of a rural suburb, with parks and green spaces throughout.

+River Road (Queensland) runs from the Warrego Highway in Riverview to the Cunningham Highway in Dinmore.

 History

 The origin of the suburb name is from a village called Hope under Dinmore in Herefordshire, England.

 The Dinmore Pottery was opened in the 1880s, close to the original Dinmore settlement, almost by chance, rather than by specific forward planning.
 The original plan had been to establish a new mine shaft on the site, however the clay found there was of such a high quality that the establishment of a pottery and brickworks was thought to be a more viable proposition.
 Bricks were to be the main product produced until the turn of the century when the owners, Gilson and Rumble began making pottery and related items, as well as continuing with the production of bricks.

 On 16 April 1887 auctioneer R.J.
 Cottell offered 140 suburban blocks in the Dinmore Township Estate.
 The estate was split by the Ipswich railway line into two sections.
 The section to the north of the railway line was bounded by the railway line to the south, Earl Street to the west, the Warrego Highway to the north and the River Road to the east.
 The section to the south of the railway line is bounded by the railway line to the north, River Road to the east, Brisbane Road to the south (to its intersection with Robert Street).
 The Dinmore railway station was to the immediate east of the estate.

-In 1888 a Baptist Church opened in Dinmore.
+In 1888, a Baptist Church opened in Dinmore.

 Dinmore State School opened on 19 January 1891.
 It was on the south-west corner of River Road and Claydon Street (27.5937°S 152.8320°E).
 It closed on 31 December 2009.
 The school's website was archived.

-In October 1901 a Methodist church was being erected at a cost of £200.
+In October 1901, a Methodist church was being erected at a cost of £200.
 It opened on Saturday 9 November 1901.